-The nature-based solutions delivered in Liverpool worked locally with investments in 'singular' individual green infrastructure/nature-based solutions23 (such as pollinator greening and 'moveable forests'24 in the city centre) and strategically in larger schemes of deculverting urban waterways in South Liverpool and the extensive planting of street trees on main thoroughfares in the city centre.
-URBAN GreenUP project interventions were subsequently questioned by the public, development and environmental sector advocates, and local government officials - over the location, type and scale of intervention, and whether it could deliver the breadth of benefits proposed.
+The nature-based solutions delivered in Liverpool worked locally with investments in 'singular' individual green infrastructure/nature-based solutions (such as pollinator greening and 'moveable forests'23 in the city centre) and strategically in larger schemes of de-culverting urban waterways in South Liverpool and the extensive planting of street trees on main thoroughfares in the city centre.
+URBAN GreenUP project interventions were subsequently questioned by the public, development and environmental sector advocates, and local government officialsover the location, type and scale of intervention, and whether it could deliver the breadth of benefits proposed.
 In response the project team have successfully linked each intervention to a series of strategic KPIs (on, for example, access and engagement with nature, air quality improvements, and perceived health improvements) to illustrate how it can meet diverse needs.

-Furthermore, decision-making on the siting of nature-based interventions needs to engage with issues of provision, access, and quality, as outlined in benchmarking guidance such as the Accessible Natural Greenspace Standards (ANGSt),25 the Fields in Trust 10minute walk from a green space standard,26 or the wider EU-supported EKLIPSE project framework27 - issues that have historically been seen as controversial.
+Furthermore, decision-making on the siting of nature-based interventions needs to engage with issues of provision, access, and quality, as outlined in benchmarking guidance such as the Accessible Natural Greenspace Standards (ANGSt). the Fields in Trust 10-minute walk from a green space standard, 25 or the wider EU-supported EKLIPSE project framework-issues that have historically been seen as controversial.
 The framing of URBAN GreenUP as both innovation and research provided the flexibility to enable targeted investments within the city that can subsequently be applied in other locations.
-Although this approach may not have met the expectations of all stakeholders in the city, it has allowed the project to work in locations where land ownership factors, community responses to alternative nature-based solutions and the costs of addressing environmental issues may be easier to deliver.
+Although this approach may not have met the expectations of all stakeholders in the city, it has allowed the project to work in locations where land ownership factors, community responses to alternative nature-based solutions and the costs of addressing environmental issues may be easier to address.

 The project team also needed to engage with an ongoing debate on the perceived versus actual visibility of nature-based solutions.
-If the public cannot see or interact with a particular intervention, will they value it?
+If the public cannot see or interact with a particular intervention. will they value it?
 If it is not visibly green, will people recognise its multiple socio-economic and ecological values?
 The answers to these questions are complex, and the outcomes of the Liverpool work suggest that the issue cannot be addressed with an either/or solution.
-Kabisch, Frantzeskaki and Hansen11 suggest that the success of nature-based solutions in Liverpool and other cities has, more broadly, been that nature-based solutions 'are an alternative type of infrastructure that helps [in adapting to] and mitigating societal challenges in a specific local, cultural and ecological context'.
-Each intervention developed for Liverpool could meet this condition in so far as it is considerate and representative of the options available in the city.
+Kabisch, Frantzeskaki and